Board of Directors

 Ann Goldstein

-Ann Goldstein serves as deputy director and senior curator at large at the Art Institute of Chicago (AIC).
-At the AIC, she championed the installation of Hunt’s masterpiece Hero Construction, 1958 atop the Women’s Board Grand Staircase in 2017, and co-organized (with Jordan Carter) Hunt’s solo exhibition at the museum in 2020.
+Ann Goldstein is Interim Maurice Marciano Director at The Museum of Contemporary Art (MOCA) in Los Angeles.
+She previously served as deputy director and senior curator at large at the Art Institute of Chicago (AIC), where she championed the placement of Hunt’s masterpiece Hero Construction (1958) atop the Women’s Board Grand Staircase in 2017.
+Ann also co-organized (with Jordan Carter) Hunt’s solo exhibition at the museum in 2020.

-A museum professional for forty years, Ann formerly served as director of the Stedelijk Museum Amsterdam, and senior curator at the Museum of Contemporary Art, Los Angeles.
+A museum professional for forty years, Ann formerly served as director of the Stedelijk Museum Amsterdam, and at MOCA as the senior curator.
 In recognition of her work, the Center for Curatorial Studies at Bard College presented Ann with the Audrey Irmas Award for Curatorial Excellence in 2012.

 Photo credit: Albrecht Fuchs